yonkahlon/Zenject/Documentation/SubContainers.md

 Now if we run it, we should see the Hello message, then if we stop playing we should see the Goodbye message.

-The reason this works is because we are now binding IInitializable, IDisposable, and ITickable on the root container to the Greeter class given by `Container.BindAllInterfacesAndSelf<Greeter>().To<Greeter>()`.
+The reason this works is because we are now binding IInitializable, IDisposable, and ITickable on the root container to the Greeter class given by `Container.BindInterfacesAndSelfTo<Greeter>()`.
 Greeter now inherits from Kernel, which inherits from all these interfaces and also handles forwarding these calls to the IInitializable's / ITickable's / IDisposable's in our sub container.
 Note that we use AsSingle() here, which is important otherwise it will create a new sub-container for every interface which is not what we want.

 ## <a id="using-game-object-contexts"></a>Creating Sub-Containers on GameObject's by using Game Object Context